mshah9/cqlab-test/index.md

 ---
 ---

-# Crossley and Quinlan Lab
+# Crossley and Quinlan Labs

 {%
   include figure.html
   image="images/lab-grad.jpg"
-  width="100%"
+  width="80%"
 %}

 Discover our research investigating the fundamental mechanisms underlying specific gene control, in the context of blood and metabolic disorders.
 From debilitating blood diseases to controlling obesity, our research projects aim to come up with solutions to global issues.